When Did Us Enter Ww2

 The Atlantic Charter and Growing Collaboration

 In August 1941, President Franklin D. Roosevelt and British Prime Minister Winston Churchill met aboard the USS Augusta and drafted the Atlantic Charter.
 This document outlined the Allied war aims, emphasizing the principles of self-determination, collective security, and economic cooperation.
-The Charter served as a blueprint for the post-war world order, further cementing the US's commitment to the Allied cause.
+Worth adding: the Charter served as a blueprint for the post-war world order, further cementing the US's commitment to the Allied cause.
 Although not a declaration of war, the Atlantic Charter symbolized the growing collaboration between the US and Great Britain, indicating a clear alignment against the Axis powers.

 The Attack on Pearl Harbor: The Catalyst for War